cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 protocol will be compromised as well.
-That is not only the case with throttled internet connections, but with all mobile connections, always, even while you feed the dragon hundreds of bucks a month to keep your `5 Giga Bytes` per month.
+That is not only the case with throttled internet connections, but with all mobile connections, always, even while you feed the dragon hundreds of bucks a month to keep your `5 Giga Bytes` for the next 30 days.

 They do so by setting the TTL (time to live) header field to `0 seconds` in order to let the Web Browser forget the IP of the